sebastiandyrda/DKRR_JEDC/README.md

 1. Clone this repository to your local machine.
 2. Ensure you have MATLAB, Dynare and Stata installed on your computer.
 3. Run the MATLAB file `run_all_matlab.m` to replicate the figures and tables.
-4. Execute the Stata file `run_all_stata.do` to generate the heatmaps and density plots.
+4. Execute the Stata file `run_all_stata.do` to generate figures from the data section.

 ## Requirements

 - MATLAB (for figures and tables)
-- Stata (for maps and density plots)
+- Stata (for figures in the data section)
 - Dynare package (for solving the model)

 ## Citation